-Welcome to week 3 of 5 in our koshas mini-series.
+Welcome to part 3 of 5 in our koshas mini-series.

 I have created a printable booklet that summarizes all of the key points.
 To get the booklet — enter your name and email below and it will be sent to you.
 Feel free to use the booklet in your classes, workshops, retreats and trainings.
 If you would like to share it with your students, you are welcome to do so.

 To receive the 5 Koshas booklet – enter your name and email.

 - Annamaya Kosha – Episode 23

 - Manomaya Kosha

 - Anandamaya Kosha